getAlby/bitcoin-connect/README.md

 - support at getalby.com
 - [bitcoin.design](https://bitcoin.design/) Discord community (find us on the #alby channel)
 - Read the [Alby developer guide](https://guides.getalby.com/overall-guide/alby-for-developers/getting-started) to better understand how Alby packages and APIs can be used to power your app.

+# 🔥 Lit

+This project is powered by Lit.

+See [Get started](https://lit.dev/docs/getting-started/) on the Lit site for more information.

 ## License